jaspwr/LiA/docs.md

 -------------------

 ### Markdown style lists
-* Any row opened with a `*` will be treated as a list item.
+* Any line opened with a `*` will be treated as a list item.
 You can create nested lists with indentation.
 In most cases the indentation type will be inferred.
 #### Lia
 ```tex
 * List item.